spark-jobserver/spark-jobserver/README.md

 Also see the [yarn doc](doc/yarn.md) for more tips.

+### Other configuration settings

+For all of the Spark Job Server configuration settings, see `job-server/src/main/resources/application.conf`.

 ### Job Result Serialization

 The result returned by the `SparkJob` `runJob` method is serialized by the job server into JSON for routes